Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 It enables users to configure hardware / software setups for easily repeating tests over varying configurations.

 It serves as the **orchestrator** [2] for distributed parallel benchmarking experiments in a Kubernetes Cloud.
-This has been tested at Amazon Web Services, Google Cloud, Microsoft Azure, IBM Cloud und Oracle Cloud.
+This has been tested at Amazon Web Services, Google Cloud, Microsoft Azure, IBM Cloud und Oracle Cloud and at Minikube installations.

 <p align="center">
     <img src="https://raw.githubusercontent.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/v0.5.6/docs/experiment-with-orchestrator.png" width="800">